The Future of

 Dynamic LP Logic

-Portfolio margin across all positions with AMM curves that adapt to volatility regimes.
+Portfolio margin across all positions with AMM curves that adapt to volatility.
+LPs earn from trading fees and funding rate payments.

 Core Architecture